 There are four main options for colouring plastic: compounding; dry pigment; liquid colour masterbatch; solid colour masterbatch.
 Compounding, especially of smaller lots, can be prohibitively expensive.
 Dry pigments and liquid colour can be messy and hard to handle without the proper equipment.
 Solid masterbatch generally offers the simplest and most cost-effective solution for colouring polymers.

 Good question!
 The answer, sadly, is no. Not every colour will work in every polymer.
-This might be due to several reasons, but mainly the ability of the pigment or dye to survive the processing temperature of the polymer.
+This might be due to a number of reasons but often due to the inability of the pigment or dye to survive the processing temperature of the polymer.
 Our Universal Colour Chart has a list of compatible polymers and maximum processing temperatures to help you make the right choice.

 Polymer-specific masterbatch is masterbatch, formulated to an off-the-shelf or bespoke colour, where the carrier system is designed to be compatible with a specific polymer – e.g. Nylon masterbatch for use in colouring Nylon.
 Some polymer-specific masterbatch can be used in more than one polymer – e.g. PE masterbatch might be compatible in PE, PP and some Nylon and other polymers.
 Please see our compatibility guide.